mauroreisvieira/mauroreisvieira/posts/vite-react-tailwindcss.md

 npm install
 ```

-Vite is installed and ready to use, let take a look in our `package.json` file.
+Vite is installed and ready to use, let take a look in your `package.json` file.

 Here is the default NPM scripts in a scaffolded Vite project: